This activity is intended for healthcare professionals practicing in

 activity, participants will be able to:

-Explore the evolving role of C1-INH
+Analyze the role of C1-INH

 replacement therapy in the management of HAE

-||Marc Riedl, MD, MS
+Marc Riedl, MD, MS

 Professor of Medicine